 Perhaps she feels the same comfort and security with you as she did with her mother.
 You make her feel all warm and fuzzy, just like she did when she was little.

-Or maybe, she wants to cover you with the scent from her paws to let the world know that you’re her favorite person.
+Or maybe she wants to cover you with the scent of her paws to let the world know that you’re her favorite person.

 Is Cat Kneading Normal?

 For all the reasons we explored above, kneading is a perfectly normal feline behavior.
 Not all cats make biscuits, which isn’t a cause for concern either.

 Cats all have their own personalities, and some are more inclined toward instinctive behaviors than others.

 How To Stop Your Cat Kneading if it’s Hurting You

 While you should feel honored that your cat trusts and adores you enough to knead you, it can be easier said than done if they add their claws to the equation.